Facebook

 Tax Return Delivery

-It is a challenge to know if our clients are done sending tax documents to us.
-So, if you are still waiting on more tax forms from various sources such as interest (1099-INT), stock sales (1099-B), partnerships (K-1), etc., please let us know.
-We will suspend your tax returns and complete it when we have all the necessary forms.
+It’s a challenge to know if our clients are done sending us tax documents.
+So, if you’re still waiting on more tax forms from various sources such as interest (1099-INT), stock sales (1099-B), partnerships (K-1), etc., please let us know.
+We’ll suspend your tax returns and complete it when we have all the necessary forms.

 We have uploaded your tax returns to your Sharefile and emailed you two links (your tax return PDF, and your ActionRequired PDF)-